-PHYtoBenthic Index for Baltic inner COastal waters is a classification system for macrophytes (defined as angiosperms and macroalgae).
+PHYtoBenthic Index for Baltic inner COastal waters is an assessment system for macrophytes (defined as angiosperms and macroalgae).

-Its concept has been developed by University Rostock, working group Aquatic Ecology between 2003–2005 and has been tested in the field, revised and supplemented by MariLim GmbH between 2004–2008.
-An evaluation of the assessment system with the data sets collected so far has been made in 2013/2014 resulting in a restructure of assessment parameters and the final assessment, requiring a renaming of the assessment system into PHYBIBCO.
-In the years 2016 and 2017 the monitoring already was performed according to these improved methods.
+Its concept has been developed by the University of Rostock, working group Aquatic Ecology between 2003–2005 and has been tested in the field, revised and supplemented by MariLim GmbH between 2004–2008.
+An evaluation of the assessment system with the data sets collected so far has been made in 2013/2014 resulting in a restructuring of assessment parameters and the final assessment, requiring a renaming of the assessment system into PHYBIBCO.
+In the years 2016–2018 the monitoring was performed according to these improved methods.
 In 2019, an updated version of the implementation guideline PHYBIBCO has been developed without content-related changes relevant to the evaluation.
 Information on literature references, technical reforms and deadlines, taxonomy as well as maps and tables for sampling stations were updated.

-The classification scheme is valid for inner coastal waters (national water type B1 and B2) (see BALCOSIS).
-With regard to the spatial extent, soft bottoms are dominant in the inner coastal waters and thus PHYBIBCO uses the characteristic vegetation elements for soft bottom for the assessment: submersed higher plants (spermatophytes/angiosperms) an stonewort (charophytes).
+The assessment system is valid only for the inner coastal waters of the Baltic Sea (national water type B1 and B2) (cf. BALCOSIS).
+With regard to the spatial extent, soft bottoms are dominant in the inner coastal waters and thus PHYBIBCO uses the characteristic vegetation elements for soft bottom for the assessment: submersed higher plants (spermatophytes/angiosperms) and stonewort (charophyceae).
 Unattached, specific forms of Fucus and Furcellaria, morphologically adapted to the soft bottom habitat, are regarded at least in specific water types.
 PHYBIBCO consists of two separate parameters reflecting the different impacts of eutrophication on vegetation:

 - ecological significance/species composition and